SquarePlayground/antaeus/README.md

 Overall I'd say that Kotlin is an awesome language to work with and the IntelliJ IDEA is a great IDE to work with.

 Total time for this task was:
-4 days of Plural Sight training to learn new Kotlin features and refresh myself on Java/JVM 4-5 days coding on and off
+4 days of Plural Sight training to learn new Kotlin features and refresh myself on Java/JVM and 4-5 days coding on and off.

 ## How to run